-- Implement BMPs and track progress of BMP implementation, as described in the SMPP. - Enforce WDO.
+- Implement BMPs and track progress of BMP implementation, as described in the SMPP. - Enforce WDO or Assist SMC in ensuring that all applicable developments regulated pursuant to the WDO.

-- The City continues to implement the BMPs described in its SMPP and to track progress in implementing its stormwater management program. - The City continues to enforce the WDO.
+- The City continues to implement the BMPs described in its SMPP and to track progress in implementing its stormwater management program. - The MS4 continues to enforce the WDO